Lyceum of the Philippines – Davao: History

 In March 2017, Lyceum of the Philippines University Batangas and Laguna President Dr. Peter P. Laurel paid a courtesy call during a regular session of the City Council.
 Laurel unveiled his plans to establish a world-class university in Davao City by 2018, the hometown of LPU alumnus and Philippine President Rodrigo Duterte.

 On May 28, 2018, LPU and Cebu Landmasters, Inc. inked a deal to develop a university town in a 17-hectare property near Davao International Airport.
 The LPU Town Center will feature a convention center, a hotel, condominium units, restaurants, and other business establishments, aside from the university buildings.
 5.2 hectares of property is allocated for the campus alone.

 LPU Davao held the ceremonial topping-off ceremony of the Jose P. Laurel (JPL) and Sotero H. Laurel (SHL) buildings on October 19, 2018.

 LPU Davao opened in June 2019, while classes started in July 2019 for Senior High School (Junior College) and in August 2019 for College.

 The first commencement exercise of the Senior High School department was livestreamed on August 14, 2021.
 The ceremony trended on social media as netizens commended the institution's creativity to deliver a memorable graduation to students amid the COVID-19 pandemic.

 Education program

 Air Academy

 Beginning April 2022, LPU Davao offers basic and advanced Drone Flight Training classes.
 It is expected to offer a Cabin Crew Training Program, among other aviation courses, in the near future.

 College

-LPU Davao offers various undergraduate degrees under Health and Sciences, Business Management and Accounting, Arts and Sciences, and International Tourism and Hospitality Management.
+LPU Davao offers various undergraduate degrees under Health Sciences, Business Management and Accounting, Arts and Sciences, and International Tourism and Hospitality Management.